labdhiongithub7/labdhiongithub7/README.md

 <h1 align="center"> Hi there 👋, I'm Labdhi</h1>
 <h3 align="center"> 🚀A Passionate Problem Solver </h3>

-I may not have every answer yet, but I’m actively building, learning, and improving.
-I enjoy working on real-world challenges where technology, data, and decision-making intersect.
+<h4 align="center">I may not have every answer yet, but I’m actively building, learning, and improving.
+I enjoy working on real-world challenges where technology, data, and decision-making intersect.</h4>

 🎓 B.Tech (Information Technology) + MBA student at IIIT Gwalior